pi0x73/pi0x73.github.io/_posts/2020-11-08-HackTheBox-Tabby.md

 <li><a href="#callus">Support</a></li>
 ```

-### file read
+### File Read

 It seems like all of the buttons redirect to nowhere but news button has an interesting link attached.
-A php pagethat calls files from systemand shows them on the webpage so I though it was possible that we could achieve File Read from the remote host.
+A php page that calls files from system and shows them on the webpage so I though it was possible that we could achieve File Read from the remote host.

 ![lfi](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/tabby-writeup/lfi.png)

-Obviously the File Read injection was successfuland I am able to read files from the system through the vulnerability.
+Obviously the File Read injection was successful and I was able to read files from the system through this vulnerability.

-This could be a lot useful at the moment since we also noticed apache tomcat running on port 8080 , so I started looking around for the tomcat-users.xml file which holds the credentials configured for the administration panel.
+This could be a lot useful at the moment since we also noticed apache tomcat running on port 8080 , so I started looking around for the ``tomcat-users.xml`` file which holds the credentials configured for the administration panel.

 To make the searching easier I installed **tomcat9** on my attacker machine to see where it saves the config files.

 ![tomcat9](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/master/assets/images/tabby-writeup/tomcat9.png)

-Using those definitive paths I could try to retrieve the config file from the remote system and see if there is any information inside it :
+Using those paths I was able to retrieve the config file from the remote system :

 ```xml
   <role rolename="tomcat"/>